 Classic carnitas are made from boston butt or pork shoulder seasoned with garlic, salt, oregano, and cumin that’s braised in lard until fall apart tender.
 Most home cooks I know (including me) will braise the roast in a dutch oven until the fat cap renders, the meat tenderizes then falls apart, and the shreds start to sizzle in the fat.

 Slow, oven braised carnitas are insanely delicious, but also time consuming, taking a good 4-5 hours for a 4-pound cut.

 Instant pot carnitas achieve 90% of the flavor, texture, and tenderness of the slow-braised version.
 I say 90% because, let’s be honest, a pressure cooker isn’t a perfect substitute for slow braising a hunk of pork in fat for hours and hours.
 But it’s close…really close.

 Making carnitas in the instant pot is quick (about an hour) and yields excellent results with very little fuss and absolutely no babysitting.
 It’s a beginner recipe that anyone can master, even kids or your non-cooking spouse or partner.

-How to make instant pot carnitas
+Watch how to make instant pot carnitas step by step!

 Is there anything better than perfectly seasoned, tender-yet-crispy shreds of pork stuffed into a blistered taco shell?
 Few things, my friends, few things.
 Instant Pot Carnitas are much quicker than the classic method, and yield all of the aforementioned benefits.
 Citrus juices (orange and lime) add subtle flavor and help tenderize the pork, which is seasoned with plenty of garlic, cumin, and oregano (use Mexican oregano if you have it).
 This dish is ready in an hour and will easily feed your belly and soul for a week.